2025 Sessions

 Ben Yaskulka: Policy and Outreach Manager, Musconetcong Watershed Association

 This session will delve into the essential strategies for fostering vibrant river recreation, beginning with a deep dive into recreational access — examining proximity to users, site visibility, consistent maintenance, and effective physical access that supports different types of recreation.
 We'll then explore the crucial importance of interpretation, outreach, and collaboration in connecting communities to their waterways and building a strong stewardship ethic.
 Finally, learn about the impactful Partnership Wild and Scenic Rivers system as a model for safeguarding our most cherished free-flowing rivers.
 While not required, insights from our conference field trips will offer real-world examples that underscore these principles.
-Join Ben Yaskulka, Policy and Outreach Manager for the Musconetcong Watershed Association for this insightful discussion.
+Join Ben Yaskulka, Policy and Outreach Manager for the Musconetcong Watershed Association and Captain Bill Sheehan, Executive Director of Hackensack Riverkeeper for this insightful discussion.

 Cultural, Spiritual and Aesthetic values of New Jersey's Water Resources